EliCohen/legal/mystocky/terms-of-use.md

 ## 10. Indemnification

-You agree to **indemnify and hold harmless** MyStocky, its developers, and our affiliates from any claims, damages, or costs (including attorney fees) arising from:
+You agree to **indemnify and hold harmless** the developer of MyStocky from any claims, damages, or costs (including attorney fees) arising from:
 - Your violation of these Terms of Use
 - Your use of the App in an illegal or harmful manner
 - Your User Content or data